 The RMF defines the Group's overall approach to risk management across all roles and material risk types.
 The RMF underpins the process of identifying, managing, monitoring and reporting the risks to which the Group is exposed.
-The RMF is supported by supplemental frameworks, policies, processes and procedures.
-These combine to ensure that the Group's risks are managed in a manner which is appropriate to the size and nature of the Group's operations.
-The RMF and associated policies are aligned to regulatory requirements and reflect current industry practice.
-The Group will continue to develop and increase its range of products to better serve its customers, it does so in a manner consistent with the RMF, focusing on sustainable and controlled growth.
+The RMF is supported by supplemental frameworks, policies, processes and procedures and these combine to ensure that the Group's risks are managed in a manner which is appropriate to the size and nature of the Group's operations.
+The RMF and policies are aligned to regulatory requirements and reflect current industry practice.

 The management of risk is based on an understanding of the risks that the Group faces, an assessment of these risks and establishing an appropriate control environment.
 Risks are assessed at the inherent level (before being mitigated by controls) and at the residual level (once controls and their effectiveness have been considered).
-Controls include policies, procedures, mandates and defined limits to risk exposures.
-The design and effectiveness of these controls is performed by all three lines of defence.
+Controls include policies, procedures, mandates, defined limits to risk exposures.
+The design and effectiveness of controls is key and an assessment of these controls is performed by all three lines of defence (see section 7.6 below).